SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Sculpt Spells

-You can create pockets of relative safety within the effects of your evocation spells.
-When you cast an evocation spell that affects allies, they take no damage if they would normally take half damage on a successful save.
+Whenever you cast a damaging evocation spell that can affect other creatures, you can create pockets of relative safety, causing allied creatures you see to be unaffected by the spell.

 ### Level 6